Board Certified Boca Raton Child Support Lawyer

 You may be fearful about how you’re going to support your child – a prospect that can be terrifying for any loving parent.
 You may also be feeling angry and frustrated with your former partner, particularly if you cannot arrive at an agreement for youngster support.

-Viewed as one of the most sought-after Boca Raton child assist attorneys, Attorney Tina L. Lewert, of The Lewert Law Offices, is here to help you navigate this difficult experience by providing legal counsel and representation in your child support, child custody, alimony or divorce case.
+Viewed as one of the most sought-after Boca Raton child support Lawyer, Attorney Tina L. Lewert, of The Lewert Law Offices, is here to help you navigate this difficult experience by providing legal counsel and representation in your child support, child custody, alimony or divorce case.

 Attorney Tina Lewert is a board-certified specialist in family law and divorce.
 She can also assist with cases involving a parent who is refusing to pay child assist in accordance with an existing court order or agreement.

-If you’re seeking an experienced family law and Florida divorce lawyer who can help you through your divorce or need help revising an existing child custody and child support arrangement, Attorney Tina Lewert of The Lewert Law Offices is here to assist.
-Begin the process by calling for a free consultation at 561-220-0123.
+If you’re seeking an experienced family law and Boca Raton Divorce Lawyer who can help you through your divorce or need help revising an existing child custody and child support arrangement, Attorney Tina Lewert of The Lewert Law Offices is here to assist.
+Begin the process by calling for a free consultation at (561) 544-6861.

 Common Questions When Seeking Child Support in Florida